Accurate and Efficient Cardiac Digital Twin from surface ECGs: Insights into Identifiability of Ventricular Conduction System: Methods

 where $\delta_{\vx_e}$ is the Dirac measure on $\Gamma_T$ and $Z_0(\vx)$ is the lead field in the torso.
 Note that we are only interested in $Z_{l_e}(\vx)$, that is the lead field in the heart.

 Formally, Eq.~\eqref{eq:lead_field} corresponds to Eq.~\eqref{eq:pseudo_bidomain} with a different right hand side.
 Thus, we impose the constraint in Eq.~\eqref{eq:torso_zero} to the solution, yielding to the compatibility condition $\sum_e w_e = 0$ on the weights.
-To keep the \gls{ecg} amplitude in clinical ranges, the computed lead fields were further scaled by a factor of $0.32$.
-Conductivity values for lead field computation are the same as described earlier in \secref{sec:pseudo_bidomain}.
+To keep the \gls{ecg} amplitude in clinical ranges \revaat{in the \gls{gt} model}, the computed lead fields were further scaled by a factor of $0.32$. \revaat{This scaling overcomes discrepancies in amplitudes stemming from cardiac sources within the biophysical model.} Conductivity values for lead field computation are the same as described earlier in Sec.~\ref{sec:pseudo_bidomain}.